 Dubai, United Arab Emirates

 Be careful of the elephanta caves - they're a bit of a tourist trap and can be a little disappointing.
 Take a walking tour through Kala Ghoda down to the CST station from Colaba, stop off in Horniman Circle for a little relief from the traffic and find yourself a local vegetarian cafeteria to try dosa and uttapam.
 Enjoy the rains, wander the wet streets of Apollo Blunder and dawdle along Marine Drive.
 Lots of walking to do - much fun!
 Take in the sights and sounds; it's like nowhere else!
 I was there just last week, so can tell you it's quite steamy.
 Be prepared for the humidity and drink a tonne of water.
-Extra details, check out recent posts here (http://journals.worldnomads.com/princess2802). over 8 years ago
+Extra details, check out recent posts here (http://journals.worldnomads.com/princess2802). about 9 years ago